NC State vs. Boston College NCAA Football Odds, Plays and Insights | October 16, 2021

 - In games that NC State amasses over 318.4 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Wolf Pack have six giveaways this season, while the Eagles have seven takeaways .
+- This year, the Wolf Pack have six turnovers, one fewer than the Eagles have takeaways (7).

 - Find the latest spread and moneyline odds for NC State at SISportsbook.